Digital Economy and the Environment

 While analysis of the opportunities and risks of digital technologies for the environment may seem novel to some, this topic has been researched and assessed for decades, under labels such as ‘ICT for Sustainability’, ‘Environmental Informatics’, ‘Green IT/ICT’, in the context of Technology Assessment (TA) studies, and, more recently, the “digital economy and the environment.”
 In this talk, Lorenz Hilty, a leader in this field, will provide an overview of the development of this application-oriented research and structure it along the main research questions.

 Slides are available to view hereReferences from the talk are available here.
-The video recording is available here.

 The surge in net-zero commitments among businesses since the Paris Agreement’s adoption in 2015 has been met by growing skepticism about the integrity and credibility of these corporate climate actions.
 By September 2024, over 1,145 of the largest publicly-listed companies had established their own voluntary net-zero targets.
 Concurrently, large language models (LLMs) have become pivotal in information discovery and provision, raising significant concerns about their ability to deliver accurate and unbiased information.
 In this presentation, Associate Professor of Public Policy and the Environment at the UNC Chapel Hill Angel Hsu will explore the development of climate-specific LLMs and assess their effectiveness in providing reliable information on the climate actions of corporations and other entities.
 Given the potential for LLMs to propagate greenwashing due to their indiscriminate data sourcing, Angel Hsu will introduce a tailored framework designed to specifically assess the integrity of corporate net-zero commitments.
 This framework scrutinizes potential greenwashing indicators such as the specificity of target definitions, the strategic use of carbon offsets, lobbying activities, and actual emissions reduction performance.
 The ongoing research aims to integrate this framework into an LLM to enhance the evaluation of greenwashing risks associated with both corporate and governmental climate claims.